NiyiOdumosu/mm2-demo/README.md

 # mm2-demo
-This repository is meant to demo Mirror Maker 2 for Kafka
+This repository provides the configs for Mirror Maker 2 for Kafka.

 ### Pre-requisites
 - Install Kafka Connect instance